This post may contain affiliate links. If you purchase something through the link, I may receive a small commission at no extra charge to you.

 And trying to put a large design on a round ornament is tough.
 So I went with a flat M&M ornament to make it a little easier on me!

-Here are a few tips on how to lay a large design on these Harry Potter ornaments!
+Tips on how to lay a large design on these Harry Potter ornaments!

 1. Why do you need to use flat M&M ornaments for this project?